shun74/Fisheye-Depth-Estimation/README.md

 sh scripts/calib.sh
 ```

+Currently, the calibration doesn't work with OpenCV 4.11.0. (it works with 4.2.0.)
+Please check following issue: https://github.com/opencv/opencv/issues/23962

+Important note: The calibration doesn't work due to OpenCV issue at 4.11.0. (it works with 4.2.0.)

 ### Test 3D reconstruction

 Before proceeding with real-time 3D reconstruction, verify the calibration results and parameters by testing a single-shot image.